Cleveland Pools, Bath

 Description

 Owned by the local authority since 1900, the pool was closed permanently in 1978 and became a trout farm briefly in the 1980s.
-The campaign to save the site from sale to potential developers was launched in 2004 and a drive to launch the re-opening of the pools as a community facility was started in 2010.
+The campaign to save the site from sale to potential developers was launched by the community in 2004 when the Cleveland Pools Trust (CPT) was formed, with feasibility funding secured in 2014 leading to the achievement of full funding from 2018 onwards.

 Facilities